 Single supplement £6095

 Extension - Iguassu Falls

-Single supplement £225
+Single supplement £125

-Arrival transfer add £55
+Arrival or departure transfer add £55

 Travel insurance, optional excursions, tipping, any government taxes or compulsory charges introduced after publication.

 Accommodation tax to be paid in Buenos Aires locally, currently 1.5 USD per person/per night (can be paid in USD or Pesos).

 Please complete this form and a member of our sales department will contact you as soon as possible to confirm your booking and take payment.
 Our opening hours are Monday to Friday 9am to 5.30pm and Saturdays 10am to 2pm